seamplex/feenox/doc/programming.markdown

   ```

 - Do not worry about long lines.
 Only wrap lines when it makes sense to
-  from a logic point of view not becuase “it looks bad on screen”
+  from a logic point of view not because “it looks bad on screen”
   because “screen” can be anything from a mobile phone to a desktop with
   many 24” LED monitors.